eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 	* random
 * If operating in bluetooth mode, your computer must have Bluetooth and the ability to pair with and ESP32 chip
 * See how to run in emulation mode and How to run project with live Bluetooth Data for next steps
+* If not running in DEBUG_MODE (see sanitize.py below) the program will run indefinitely.

-# How to run in emulation mode (without bluetooth hardware)
+## How to run in emulation mode (without bluetooth hardware)
 * This is the expected mode graders and casual viewers will run in
 * The cloned repository should be preset in Emulation mode, but you can modify the exact emulation parameters
 * Modify the following parameters in sanitize.py
 	* set EMULATE to 0, 1, 2, 3, or 4.
 See notes under Sanitize.py for details on what each setting does

-# How to run project with live Bluetooth Data from ESP32
+## How to run project with live Bluetooth Data from ESP32
 * Requirements for Bluetooth Mode:
 	* User must first pair with the ESP32.
 If using arduino sketches from this repo, the device's name will be ESPTEST.
 	* After pairing, user must know what COM Port is used for bluetooth reception.
 To figure out your COM port, either: